alext234/weeds-id/README.md

-# weeds-id
-Playground to experiment various machine learning models to identify weeds plants based on images
+Playground to experiment various machine learning models to class a plant picture as a weed or  not.